-I decided in Dec that I wanted to try #GlutenFree recipes and at the time I did not know it would be such a transition from using traditional white or wheat flour, nor did I realize the benefits in going gluten-free on my health or weight.
+I decided in 2018 that I wanted to try #GlutenFree recipes and at the time I did not know it would be such a transition from using traditional white or wheat flour, nor did I realize the benefits in going gluten-free on my health or weight.
 So I jumped in trying a few different recipes along the lines of cookies I like.
-One of my favorites is a shortbread cookie that is why I chose a recipe, which I thought would make my taste buds happy.
+One of my favorites is a shortbread cookie that is why I chose a recipe which I thought would make my taste buds happy.
 And it proved to be close.

-I have tried some recipes using almond flour, coconut flour and some of the others and at the time in 2016, I was not ready to make the change from traditional wheat flour because I found that the texture is much different than with traditional flour., a bit grainy in texture.
+I have tried some recipes using almond flour, coconut flour and some of the others and at the time in 2016, I was not ready to make the change from traditional white flour because I found that the texture is much different than with traditional flour., a bit grainy in texture.
 It may be because it is does not have the gluten to hold the cookie together, (which is what I found out researching) but recently I have found some great recipes I wanted to try and took a different attitude toward the (texture) of these other alternative flours.
 I’m still experimenting and I just read on a blog that using 1 Tbsp of gelatin makes a huge difference in texture.

 I found this cookie recipe, actually on Instagram and I am liking the ladies’ other recipes and I have tried several.
 But here is the recipe for her Low Carb Cranberry Almond Cookies and ingredients.